drststamper/gettingdataproject/Codebook.md

 * what does it capture?: The type of activity for which measures were taken for the subject
 * type: character
-* values: there are 6 activities, they are named: [activity names]
+* values: there are 6 activities, they are named: WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING

 #### the remaining 66 columns